 Lisa is the Membership and Grants Officer at the Royal Historical Society.
-She is responsible for the administration of applications for fellowship and membership to the Society, as well as requests for RHS grants, and entries to the Society’s annual prizes and awards.
-She also has responsibility for the Society’s data management.
+Her key areas of focus include administration of fellowship and membership applications to join the Society, management of membership renewals, requests for research support funding and responsibility for the Society’s data management.

 Philip is Academic Director at the Royal Historical Society.
 He is responsible for the academic and research elements of the Society’s programme, and works closely with both the RHS Council and central office team.
 Philip’s remit includes policy and advocacy work, events, prizes, publishing and publisher relations, digital and communications, institutional partnerships, and the Society’s Library and Archive.

 Prior to joining the RHS in 2021, Philip was Director of Digital and Publishing, and a Senior Lecturer in British History, at the Institute of Historical Research, University of London (2016-21), and Senior Editor for the Dictionary of National Biography at Oxford University (2010-16), where he now holds an associate editorship.